Taskara

 Taskara is a fictional vigilante hacker superhero who appears in Indian comic books published by Fenil Comics.
 Created by graphic novelist Kiriti Rambhatla the character is the alias of Dr. Arjun Kumar, an influential Indian born economist who works at the IMF before turning into an underground hacker.
 Taskara steals from the wealthy banks and sends the stolen digital currency into poor institutions.

 Taskara was adapted into live action feature film in 2015 Indian Telugu-language thriller film written by Kiriti Rambhatla.
 The film is directed by Chandra Sekhar, music by Rohit Kumar, and produced by Libra Media & Entertainment Motion Pictures.

-The film had its premiere on December 19, 2015 in Hyderabad and theatrical release on January 8, 2016.
+The film had its premiere on 19 December 2015 in Hyderabad and theatrical release on 8 January 2016.

-Motion Picture Plot
+Motion picture plot

 In a futuristic London of 2062, a Financial Times journalist is researching currencies.
 He finds a clue about an anonymous professor of Economics and leaves to meet him in India.
 The journalist is looking for reasons and asks the professor three questions: why World Bank and IMF no longer exist, why and how did the paper money come to an end and the world adopted cryptocurrency and what is Counter Economic Hitmen Agency.
 The professor explains to the journalist.

 A first narrator shows a video of Bretton Woods conference and explains how the present world financial system operates.
 A second narrator tells of a mysterious hacker.
 The Deputy Governor of Republican Bank of India discusses on an anonymous phone call about convincing the government.
 RAW agent Feroze and CBI Officer Mr. Ramayya meet Dr. Narayanan to warn him of a potential hacking attempt.
 Dr. Narayanan pays no heed and starts discussing the advanced seven layer security protocol of his bank.

 He is informed someone hacked into the RBI system and a huge amount stolen.
 Dr. Narayanan meets Feroze in Delhi and asks for a high level delegation of members from Financial Intelligence Unit of India.
 They discuss what could be the potential path of the hacker.
 An expert says this is a master hacker.
 He is shown a mysterious hacker video which they record at the Central Cyber Control Room.
 Feroze and Ramayya move to a recruitment agency and look for clues and go to Financial Software Systems to find out aboutArjun who used to work there.
 Upon investigation, he threatened a colleague and find a clue to money bank on his desk.
 Through that clue they meet the manager of money bank.
 Gireesham has been cheated and his finger prints taken.